rekalogika/rekalogika.dev/docs/collections/03-behaviors/07-class-arguments.md

 The default argument values can be changed by setting the static properties of `Configuration`.

-You can change them using one of these methods:
+To change the default value, for example, you can do it in one of these following places:

 * In your application's kernel.
-* In `composer.json`'s `files` autoloading mechanism.
+* Using `composer.json`'s `files` autoloading mechanism.
-* In another way provided by the framework you are using.
+* In `index.php`.